This tutorial covers:

 .

 Voila!
-On checking the CircleCI dashboard and expanding the build details, you can verify that you have successfully running your CLI application tests and integrated them into CircleCI.
+On checking the CircleCI dashboard and expanding the build details, you can verify that you have successfully run your CLI application tests and integrated them into CircleCI.

 Conclusion

 In this tutorial, you have learned about CLI applications and how they work.
-You set up a simple CLI application, learned how it works, and wrote tests for it.
+You set up a simple CLI application and wrote tests for it.
 You then configured CircleCI to run your tests and verified that those tests were successful.

 Although the sample application was already created and configured, it may be worthwhile to go through the files.
-This may help you better understand what happens under the hood when the CLI application is run by commander.js
+This may help you better understand what happens in more detail when the CLI application is run by commander.js

 .